 The ongoing relationship with the ancestors grounds Wakandan leadership and informs their decision-making with a sense of interpersonal responsibility and historical context.
 In such a cosmology, there is no need for the reward-and-punishment narrative.
-The anti-hero Eric (“Killmonger”) gets to spend time with his father when he is crowned king, despite the fact that his behavior has been out of alignment with the Wakandan norm of harmony and balance.
-Despite his terrible mistake in leaving the boy Eric behind, T’Challah’s father, King T’Chaka stands among his venerated ancestors.
+The anti-hero Eric (“Killmonger”) gets to spend time in Djalia with his father, despite the fact that his behavior has been out of alignment with the Wakandan norm of harmony and balance.
+Despite his terrible mistake in leaving the boy Eric behind, alone in the racist world outside Wakanda, T’Challah’s father, King T’Chaka stands among his venerated ancestors.
 There is no externally imposed punishment for either of them, they must simply continue to exist with the consequences of their actions.

 Wakanda isn’t the only ancestor-venerating society we’ve seen on big screens lately